Vaesea/godottux/README.md

 - Toad
 - Forest Exit Tiles
 - End Sequence "Stop Tux" thing
+- Use onready variables instead of calling the nodes with $

 ## What this doesn't recreate / use
 - Levels (Except Welcome To Antarctica)